Cloud7050/ff-mine/docs/guides/arr/shiva.md

 After equipping, the boss immediately uses Glass Dance.
 She will not turn; she stays in the same direction she was in while equipping!

 Ice Boulder:\
 Touching the edge of the arena now jails you in an Ice Boulder.
 While jailed, you have a DoT (Deep Freeze) that also makes you unable to act.
-Others can kill it to free you
+Others can kill it to free you.

 ---